The Universal Peaceful Acceptance (U.P.A.) of a Pope

 2.5.
 Application of Thomistic Principles and of Pastor Aeternus

-The principle of Saint Thomas in Summa Theologica (II-II, q.
+The principle of Saint Thomas in the Summa Theologica (II-II, q.
 1, a.
 10) establishes that the sovereign pontiff is the guarantor of the unity of faith, and that the Church must clarify the faith in the face of new errors.
-Pastor Aeternus (cap.
-2) confirms that the primacy of Peter endures in his successors.
+Pastor Aeternus (chapter 2) confirms that the primacy of Peter endures in his successors.

 2.6.
 Refutation of Objections

 Response: God can permit temporary doubts or a prolonged vacancy, but not a universal acceptance of a false pontiff, because that would be equivalent to a defection of the Church, which is impossible.
-In current times, the absence of universal peaceful acceptance of the alleged post-conciliar pontiffs because of the recusations by true Catholics of teachings contrary to the faith, confirms the vacancy of the See, in accordance with the doctrine of Saint Alphonsus.
+In the present times, the absence of universal peaceful acceptance of the alleged post-conciliar pontiffs because of the recusations by true Catholics of teachings contrary to the faith, confirms the vacancy of the Apostolic See, in accordance with the doctrine of Saint Alphonsus.

-1. Conclusion
+- Conclusion

 The peaceful and universal acceptance of a pope by the entire Church is a dogmatic fact, guaranteed by the infallibility of the Church and the providence of Christ, as taught by the majority of theologians.
 This common doctrine, this truth obliges true Catholics to discern true popes and also the vacancy of the See in the absence of such acceptance, thus preserving the immutable faith.